survivejs/webpack-book/manuscript/optimizing/04_adding_hashes_to_filenames.md

 ### Example Placeholders

-Assuming we have a configuration like this:
+Assuming you have the following configuration:

 ```javascript
 {